Signing Algorithms¶

 3. EdDSA (Edwards-curve Digital Signature Algorithm)¶

-EdDSA is a modern, high-performance signature scheme.
-In JOSE/JWT, you typically select a specific curve with alg = Ed25519 or alg = Ed448.
+In SuperJWT, you select a specific EdDSA curve by choosing alg = Ed25519 or alg = Ed448.

 | Algorithm | Description | Key Type | Curve |